- A game with multiple systems to manage.

 There are 4 types of goods that are present in Victoria 3.
 These are as follows:

-- Industrial Goods: These are the goods that are produced by manufacturing industries, and they can be used by other manufacturing industries.
-These include goods like coal and rubber.
+2. Industrial Goods: Produced by manufacturing industries and used by other industries, like coal and rubber.

 National Market